SaveJohn/JohnsenArt__Final_School_Assignment/README.md

 http:localhost:5008
 ```

-## You may also run the project without the use of Docker by navigating to the project, and manually running both the JoArtGUI and JoArtAPI configuration
+## You may also run the project without the use of Docker by navigating to the project, and manually running both the JoArtAPI and then JoArtGUI configuration.
+This requires that MySQL 8 is installed on your system.

 --